Explore Birkhead Mountains Wilderness in Uwharrie National Forest

 Best places for breakfast/lunch or dinner?

 Dine locally for breakfast or lunch at Heritage Diner (on the first floor of the American Classic Motorcycle Museum), before or after you hike.
-Enjoy dinner in downtown Asheboro with options of The Flying Pig Food & Spirits, Magnolia 23, Hamilton's Steakhouse, Positano, The Table bakery, The Taco Loco, Hop's Bar-B-Q or Times Square Pizza; check out Lumina Wine and Beer or Four Saints Brewing Company (it sometimes hosts food trucks, live music or fun themed trivia).
+Enjoy dinner in downtown Asheboro with options of The Flying Pig Food & Spirits, Magnolia 23, Hamilton's Steakhouse, Positano, The Table bakery, The Taco Loco or Times Square Pizza; check out Lumina Wine and Beer or Four Saints Brewing Company (it sometimes hosts food trucks, live music or fun themed trivia).

 Where do you like to go after a hike?